hashb/chenna.me/_posts/captains-log/2019-11-24-captain-s-log-stardate-26-0465-00.md

 this week.
 I wasn't really busy, I was just lazy.
 In other news, I started using Borg backup system.

+Happy Thanksgiving!!
+I am in a food coma!

 <!-- more -->

 ### Wed, 27 Nov 2019